 - Developing collaborations with other disciplines or redirecting scholarly research into new areas within a given discipline

 - Developing collaborations with other institutions including private industry and major national centers and laboratories

-- Promoting scholarly outcomes via support for publication, presentation, performance, and/or exhibition (*for support of publication costs alone, please see: Research Publication Subvention Funding)
+- Promoting scholarly outcomes via support for projects that lead to publication*, presentation, performance, and/or exhibition (*for support of publication costs alone, please see: Research Publication Subvention Funding)

 - Increasing the visibility, especially internationally, of OU scholarship